 She was a young unmarried mother with children to feed.
 She eked out a living by selling calabash filled with small plastic bags of the island’s spices to tourists, at times conch shells and palm leaf fans and baskets.
 But it was the rainy season and tourists were scarce; her children were hungry and needed clothing.
 She finally heard what she wanted to hear.

-‘Hey you there!
+‘Hey you there.
 D’you wanna pull?’

 Alemanda shouted over the noise of the waves in her direction.
 She was already wet and smeared with traces of petrol and sand all over her legs and clothes.

-‘Sure’, she shouted back and ran to occupy an empty place, holding the immersed rope.
+‘Sure,’ she shouted back and ran to occupy an empty place, holding the immersed rope.

 ‘Not this side.
 We’re enough here.
-Go to the other side,’ Alemanda acknowledged with a decisive gesture of her arm.
+Go to the other side,’ Alemanda directed her with a decisive gesture of her arm.

-The girl ran quite a length which gave an indication of how wide the trawling net was.
+The girl ran quite a length, which gave an indication of how wide the trawling net was.
 She found a gap at the other end of the line between two slender youths already intent on pulling.
 She got hold of the soggy long footrope, still visible under the water, and started to pull.
 She also dug her feet deep into the sand and pulled to keep the net open as it towed along the ocean floor causing their bodies to recline in a vertical position under the strain.

 She could see Alemanda at the other end, up to her hipbones in water, her powerful legs planted deep in the sandy sea, pulling and directing the men at the same time.
-Her worn out T shirt and wet dirty pants revealed masculine thighs taut under the effort of hauling the net.
+Her worn out T-shirt and wet dirty pants revealed masculine thighs taut under the effort of hauling the net.
 Ten minutes later, she waded further into the sea shouting an order in a powerful deep voice to the infinity of the horizon.

-‘Dive right in the middle!
-That’s where it has stuck!’
+‘Dive right in the middle.
+That’s where it has stuck.’

 All the pullers stopped while at the far end a slender swimmer materialized and started racing up and down along the length of the net with the skill of a champion, releasing it here and there off the rocky banks and coral reefs.

-After a while, Alemanda shouted again to the anglers on the shore, ‘Pull!’
+After a while, Alemanda shouted again to the anglers on the shore.
+‘Pull.’

 The young woman pulled as hard as them all.
 Her unaccustomed body felt every nerve and muscle tensing under her thin dress.
 The palms of her hands were burning and raw.